Stochastic Approximation with Decision-Dependent Distributions: Asymptotic Normality and Optimality: Convergence and Asymptotic Normality

 It is part of the theorem's conclusion that the matrix $\nabla R(\xs)$ is invertible.
-It is worthwhile to note that the effect of the distributional shift on the asymptotic variance is entirely captured by the second ``dynamic'' term in $\nabla R(\xs)$.
+It is worthwhile to note that the effect of the distributional shift on the asymptotic covariance is entirely captured by the second ``dynamic'' term in $\nabla R(\xs)$.
 When the distributions $\mathcal{D}(x)$ admit a density $p(x,z) = \frac{d\cD(x)}{d\mu}(z)$ as before, the Jacobian $\nabla R(x^{\star})$ admits the simple description:

-\begin{example}[Performative prediction with location-scale families] As an explicit example of Theorem~\ref{thm:anperf}, let us look at the case when $G(x,z)=\nabla_x \ell(x,z)$ is a gradient of a loss function and $\mathcal{D}(x)$ are affine perturbations of a fixed base distribution $\mathcal{D}_0$.
-Such distributions are quite reasonable when modeling performative effects, as explained in \cite{miller2021outside}.
+\begin{example}[Performative prediction with location-scale families] As an explicit example of Theorem~\ref{thm:anperf}, let us look at the case when $G(x,z)=\nabla_x \ell(x,z)$ is the gradient of a loss function and $\mathcal{D}(x)$ is a ``linear perturbation'' of a fixed base distribution $\mathcal{D}_0$.
+Such distributions are quite reasonable when modeling performative effects, as explained by \cite{miller2021outside}.
 In this case, we have

-for some fixed matrix $A\in\R^{n\times d}$.
+for some fixed matrix $A\in\R^{n\times d}$, where $n$ is the dimension of the data $z$.
 Then a quick computation shows that we may write